olly-evans/Pathfinder/README.md

 ![Pathfinder](screenshots/StartEnd.png)

-3. Now the start and end points have been placed we can place barriers using right click.
+3. Now the start and end points have been placed we can place barriers also using left click.

 ![Pathfinder](screenshots/Barriers.png)